 - a finger-prick blood test — a lancet is used to prick your finger and allows you to collect a small blood sample.
 You can do this type of test yourself and it’s less invasive than a venous sample.
 Find out more about how to collect your blood sample at home.

 - a venous blood test — a needle is used to puncture a vein, usually in your arm, and allows you to collect a large blood sample.
 This type of blood test can be used to test a full range of biomarkers but is more invasive.
 If you'd prefer not to collect your own sample, you can have a nurse collect it for you at a clinic at an extra cost.

 Our finger-prick blood test results only take 48 hours once your results are processed by our laboratories.
 Or, if you'd like a helping hand, find out how to book a venous blood test and have a nurse collect your blood sample at a clinic.

 Where to get a blood test

-NHS blood tests
+Home blood tests

-This can be done through a health professional or you can order a blood test online and do it yourself at home.
+You can order a blood test online and do it yourself at home.
 For at-home tests, the same accredited labs and methods are used to test your sample as the NHS.

 Do blood tests hurt?